alloverse/docs/architecture/README.md

 connection instruction json blob:

     {
-      "url": "alloplace://hostname:port",
+      "spawnInPlace": "alloplace://hostname:port",
       "onBehalfOf": (client identity),
-      "query": (query params as-is from the alloappliance url) }.
+      "query": (query params as-is from the alloapp url) }.

-The http server receiving this request should then spawn a process for this agent and have it connect to the given room.
+The http server receiving this request should then spawn a process for this agent and have it connect to the `spawnInPlace` URL.
 See [the implementation task for opening appliances with URLs](https://github.com/alloverse/allo-placeserv/issues/8).

+The plan is to provide a generic "alloapp gateway" node script that responds to requests like the one above which can be easily configured to spawn a process like the above, so that all an app developer needs to implement is a process that takes a place URL in ENV (or the whole json as above), and then asks the allonet API to connect to that URL.

 ## Assets